Mac-Rsh/mr-library/document/device/dac/dac_EN.md

 }
 ```

-Enable DAC1 channel 5, output the DAC value every 500ms and print it
+Enable DAC1 channel 1, output the DAC value every 500ms and print it
-(the output value increases by 500 each time until reaching the maximum value 4095).
+(the output value increases by 500 each time until reaching the maximum value).